Information-theoretic bounds on quantum advantage in machine learning: Related works

 \paragraph{Measuring expectation values of Pauli observables:}

 Due to the importance of measuring Pauli observables in near-term applications of quantum computers, a series of methods \cite{crawford2020efficient, izmaylov2019unitary, verteletskyi2020measurement, hamamura2020efficient, jiang2020optimal, huggins2019efficient, bonet2020nearly} have been proposed to reduce the number of measurements needed to estimate Pauli expectation values.
 All of them are based on one basic, yet powerful, observation: Commuting observables can be measured simultaneously.
 For example, quantum chemistry applications are often contingent on measuring $\mathcal{O}(n^4)$ Pauli observables \cite{peruzzo2014variational}.
 The aforementioned Pauli estimation protocols group these observables into $\mathcal{O}(n^3)$ or even only $\mathcal{O}(n)$ commuting groups.
-In turn, $\mathcal{O}(n^3)$ or $\mathcal{O}(n)$ copies of the underlying state suffice to obtain expectation values for all $\mathcal{O}(n^4)$ relevant Pauli observables by exploiting commutation relations.
+In turn, $\mathcal{O}(n^3)$ or $\mathcal{O}(n)$ copies of the underlying state suffice to obtain expectation values for all $\mathcal{O}(n^4)$ relevant Pauli observables by exploiting the ability to simultaneously measure commuting observables.
 On the other hand, the novel technique proposed in Appendix~\ref{app:exp-sep-Pauli} gets by with even fewer state preparations.
 A total of $\mathcal{O}(\log(n^4)) = \mathcal{O}(\log(n))$ copies suffice.
 Restriction to few-body Pauli observables can yield additional improvements.
 Several protocols are known for this special case, see e.g.\ \cite{paini2019approximate, cotler2019quantum, bonet2020nearly, jiang2020optimal, evans2019scalable, huang2020predicting}.